FraVisox/k_center_with_matroid/README.md

 # K-CENTER CLUSTERING WITH PARTITION MATROID (FAIR K-CENTER CLUSTERING)
 The following project is the bachelor thesis of Francesco Visona'.

+# TODO:
+- Estimate the doubling dimension of the datasets (IN PROGRESS)
+- Blobs with more wsize (IN PROGRESS)
+- Compare the performances of our algorithm with the one from Pellizzoni without the fairness constraint
+- Create a dataset where you know the optimal value of the solution and test on it
+- Rotated phones

 ## FAIR K-CENTER CLUSTERING
 The problem addressed is the Fair K-Center Clustering, a problem of K-Center Clustering where the set of centers calculated by the algorithm should be an independent set for a given partition matroid.
 This problem is addressed on the sliding window model.